 When you are cooking oatmeal, it is important to know how long to cook it for.
 It can be time-consuming and annoying to watch a pot of good old fashioned oats, waiting for it to thicken up.
 This is where a rice cooker comes in handy!
-So, if you have ever asked yourself, can you make oatmeal in a rice cooker, the answer is a resounding yes!
+So, if you have ever asked yourself how to cook oatmeal in a rice cooker, the answer is actually very simple.
+Lets find out more.

 A rice cooker will automatically shut off once the water has evaporated and your oatmeal is cooked through.
 In this post we will show you how easy cooking oatmeal in a rice cooker can be!

 Before we dive in though, lets discover what steel cut oats are.